 Anaerobic Digestion, Biogas and the Water Industry, Water Industry Journal, Issue 12, September 2019, pages 52-54.

-Our outreach activity has gone on-line!
-This part of a University-wide project which provides easily accessible activities for schools.
+Some of our outreach activity has gone on-line as part of a University-wide project which provides easily accessible activities for schools.
 Click here for more information and to access the resources.

 For further ideas about outreach, particularly school resources, why not take a look at the International Microbiology Literacy Initiative.